selmf/unarr/README.md

 Check [unarr.h](unarr.h) and [unarr-test](test/main.c) to get a general feel for the api and usage.

+To build the unarr-test sample application, use

+> cmake .. -DBUILD_SAMPLES=ON

 ## Limitations

 Unarr was written for comic book archives, so it currently doesn't support: